werf/werf/docs/pages_en/advanced/building_images_with_stapel/assembly_instructions.md

 This stage is for installing an application.
 It is best suited for installing application dependencies and configuring some basic settings.

-Instructions on this stage have access to application source codes, so you can install application dependencies using build tools (like composer, gradle, npm, etc.) that require a manifest file (e.g., pom.xml, Gruntfile) to work.
+Instructions on this stage have access to application source codes, so you can install application dependencies using build tools (like Composer, Gradle, npm, etc.) that require a manifest file (e.g., pom.xml, Gruntfile) to work.
 A best practice is to make this stage dependent on changes in that manifest file.

 ### beforeSetup